kris-kuiper/JS-Validator/README.md

 validator = new Validator();
 validator.field('fieldname').min(0).max(6).lengthmax(1);
 ```
-##### Retreive error messages
+##### Retrieve error messages
 You can use the "getMessages" method to return an Object with errors.
-This method accepts one parameter as a boolean to retreive the fullnames or shortnames of the error fields.
+This method accepts one parameter as a boolean to retrieve the full names or short names of the error fields.
 This only works when you set the prefix in the validator instance .
 Default is false (short names).
 ```
 <input name="contact[surname]" value="A">